BoringCode/BoringCMS/README.md

 A lightweight CMS created as a fun project by Bradley "BoringCode" Rosenfeld

 ## A Little Back Story
-I (Bradley) am still in high school and I wanted to learn more about creating and manipulating MySQL databases with PHP.
+I wanted to learn more about creating and manipulating MySQL databases with PHP.
 I remember when I first started out I didn't understand how to create templates for a popular CMS/Blogging system, Wordpress.
 Writing the PHP in my HTML template confused me.

 So I have created BoringCMS.
 It is a selector based content management system with support for plugins.